 Payment Protection Program (PPP) Loans

 The program would provide cash-flow assistance through 100 percent federally guaranteed loans to employers who maintain their payroll during this emergency.
-If employers maintain their payroll, the loans would be forgiven, which would help workers remain employed, as well as help affected small businesses and our economy to snap-back quicker after the crisis.
+If employers spend at least 60% of the loan on payroll, the loans would be forgiven, which would help workers remain employed, as well as help affected small businesses and our economy to snap-back quicker after the crisis.
 PPP has a host of attractive features, such as forgiveness of up to 8 weeks of payroll based on employee retention and salary levels, no SBA fees and at least six months of deferral with maximum deferrals of up to a year.
-Small businesses and other eligible entities will be able to apply if they were harmed by COVID-19 between February 15, 2020 and June 30, 2020.
-This program is would be retroactive to February 15, 2020, in order to help bring workers who may have already been laid off back onto payrolls.
-Loans are available through June 30, 2020.
+Small businesses and other eligible entities will be able to apply if they were harmed by COVID-19 between February 15, 2020 and August 8, 2020.
+This program requires companies to return to employment levels as of February 15, 2020 by the end of the year, in order to help bring workers who may have already been laid off back onto payrolls.
+Loans are available through August 8, 2020.

 Economic Injury Disaster Loans & Emergency Economic Injury Grants

 These grants provide an emergency advance of up to $10,000 to small businesses and private non-profits harmed by COVID-19 within three days of applying for an SBA Economic Injury Disaster Loan (EIDL).
 To access the advance, you must first apply for an EIDL and then request the advance.
 The advance does not need to be repaid under any circumstance, and may be used to keep employees on payroll, to pay for sick leave, meet increased production costs due to supply chain disruptions, or pay business obligations, including debts, rent and mortgage payments.